-1. The human life value, expressed with a dollar valuation, should be carefully appraised and capitalized for insurance purposes.
-This may be defined as the capitalized value of that part of the current earning power of the individual which is devoted to the support of family dependents, and sometimes the protection of business associates.
+1. The human monetary life value should be appraised and capitalized for insurance purposes.
+This is the value of the current earning power of the individual required for the support of family dependents.
+It can include the protection of business associates also.

-An illustration of one simple method of appraising the economic value of a human life might be as follows: The gross annual income of a man age 35 from his personal efforts is \$36,000.
+An illustration of one simple method of appraising the economic value of a human life might be as follows: The gross annual income of a man age 35 is \$36,000.
 After income tax he has a net income of \$29,000.
-He uses \$9,000 for his direct self-maintenance, leaving \$20,000 of his earnings for the support of his wife and children.
+He uses \$9,000 for his self maintenance.
+This leaves \$20,000 for the support of his dependents.